RetroDECK/ES-DE/THEMES-DEV.md

     - `controller` - The controller for the game.
 Will be blank if none has been selected.
     - `altemulator` - The alternative emulator for the game.
 Will be blank if none has been selected.
     - `emulator` - The emulator used to launch the game, could as such be a per-game alternative emulator entry, a system wide alternative emulator entry or the system's default emulator.
 This requires that the command tag in es_systems.xml has a label defined, otherwise this value will be blank.
 Folders will always have blank values as these can't be launched directly.
+    - `physicalName` - The physical name of the game file or folder, excluding its extension.
+Note that for folders with dots in their names any text after the last dot will get removed.
+Although this is not technically correct as folders can't have extensions, it makes the name appear consistent if the _directories interpreted as files_ functionality has been used.
+    - `physicalNameExtension` - The physical name of the game file or folder, including its extension.
     - `systemName` - The short system name of the game.
     - `systemFullname` - The full system name of the game.
     - `sourceSystemName` - The source short system name of the game.
 For regular systems this value will be identical to `systemName` but for collections it will show the actual system that the game is located in instead of the collection system name.